ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

     if (msg->topic_name != "/turtle1/pose") continue;

 We then construct an ``rclcpp::SerializedMessage`` object from the serialized data we just read.
 Additionally, we need to create a ROS 2 deserialized message which will hold the result of our deserialization.
-Then, we can pass both these objects to the ``deserialize_message`` method.
+Then, we can pass both these objects to the ``rclcpp::Serialization::deserialize_message`` method.

 .. code-block:: C++